indiebubbler/metro/README.md

 # metro
 Speed Trainer Metronome

-I've made a tool useful to training speed of various musical exercised.
+I've made a tool useful to training speed of various musical exercises.

 Might be used as regular metrononome, but the full potential lies in ability to speed up after certain amount of time or bars.